joebew42/elixir_bank_account/scratch.md

 # DOING

-* introduce an authorization mechanism to authorize the HTTP requests
+* introduce [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
- * complete the use of the `AuthorizationService`
- * what kind of authentication mechanism can we use?
-  * Basic HTTP authentication?
-Yes!
- * Is there some existing Plug for handling HTTP authentication?

 # TODO

-* introduce [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
 * as an `admin` I can transfer money from an existing account to another

 # NICE TO HAVE